msmfa/sorting-visualiser/README.md

 ## What did I learn?

-- Using Hooks instead of classes in React
+- Using Hooks in React
 - Functional Programming
+- Recursive functions

 ## Authors